pavanhoney630/URL_SHORTEND/README.md

 Login //

-user can login directly if he has exisisting account by giving email and password.
+User can login directly if he has exisisting account by giving email and password.
+For realtime entity feel i have set Timeout function for redirecting to dashboard after successfull login.

 Password hash //
 For security reasons of user's data, their password stored as hashed string in the database.
 It provides lot more protection to their user's information.